Skip to primary navigation Skip to content Skip to footer

 5 Top Tips for Climbing Lugnaquilla mountain

 Lugnaquilla is the highest mountain in the Wicklow Mountains National Park, and at 925 metres it is the highest point in Ireland outside of Co.
 Kerry.
-Shaped rather like a large upturned Christmas pudding with 3 large bites taken out of it, there are a number of ways to climb this mountain, all of which…
+It can be a difficult mountain to navigate in poor visibility.
+Shaped rather like a large upturned Christmas pudding with 3 large bites taken out of it, there are…

 Assessing Personal Risk when moving on Steep Ground